Billy Bigley

 Billy Bigley Jr. (born June 9, 1962) is an American racing driver who resides in Naples, Florida and competed in the NASCAR Craftsman Truck Series.

 Bigley competed in the entire 2001 NASCAR Craftsman Truck Series schedule for Spears Motorsports.
-He finished 13th in points with a best finish of fifth at Kansas Speedway.
+He finished thirteenth in points with a best finish of fifth at Kansas Speedway.
 He also made two ARCA starts that year for Spears Motorsports, winning his debut at the Memphis Motorsports Park and finishing seventh at Kentucky Speedway.

-He later competed in the USARacing Pro Cup Series Southern Division.
+Bigley later competed in the USARacing Pro Cup Series Southern Division.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)